 - Unripe, flavorless winter tomatoes that taste like the plastic in which they are wrapped will not do justice to this dish.
 Wait for the summer for the real thing and enjoy it!

 - Balsamic vinaigrettes, although delicious, are not traditionally used in this salad.
+The juices of the tomato add enough acidity, you do not even need to add vinegar.

 - “Light” olive oil does not deliver any flavor, it is just a blend, so, don’t even buy it.